Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 History of Handling Money

-Particularly in cases where a potential employee would be handling large amounts of money on behalf of a company’s clients (like an investment broker or a bank), a pre-employment credit check can help ensure trustworthiness and the ability to keep their funds safe and secure.
+Particularly in cases where a potential employee would be handling large amounts of money on behalf of a company’s clients (like an investment broker or a banker), a pre-employment credit check can help ensure trustworthiness and the ability to keep their funds safe and secure.

 If there’s a history of mismanaging money in a credit report, it can be seen as a red flag for potential employers who are concerned the candidate would mismanage the business’s money.